-Universal Credit will be introduced in 2013: New claimants will make claims for Universal Credit from October 2013, while claims for existing benefits and credits will be gradually phased out.
-From April 2014, all new claims for the above benefits, including housing benefit will be for Universal Credit.
+Universal Credit will be introduced in October 2013: New claimants will make claims for Universal Credit from October 2013, while claims for existing benefits and credits will be gradually phased out.
+From April 2014, all new claims will be for Universal Credit and which include payments for new Housing Benefit claims

-If you currently claim any of the above benefits you will be gradually moved onto Universal Credit by the end of 2017
+If you currently claim the above benefits, you will be gradually moved onto Universal Credit by the end of 2017

-What's different about Universal Credit?
+What is different about Universal Credit?